An Easy DIY Pinecone Wreath for Thanksgiving

 DIY Pinecone Wreath for Thanksgiving

-By the way, do you follow me on all the socials??
-If not, check out my PinterestInstagram, and Facebook and be sure to follow me on all the socials so you don’t miss out on any of my decorating and DIY ideas!
+By the way, do you follow me on all the socials?
+If not, check out my PinterestInstagram, and Facebook and be sure to follow along so you don’t miss out on any of my decorating and DIY ideas!

 You might also enjoy these fall decor posts: